luizandrejs/maven-FAST/README.md

     FAST
      .
      |
-     |--- input/         Input of the algorithms, i.e. fault matrix, coverage information, and BB representation of subjects.
+     |--- py/            Implementation of the algorithms and scripts to execute the project.
      |
-     |--- output/        Raw output data of the experiments execution.
-     |
-     |--- py/            Implementation of the algorithms and scripts to execute the experiments.
-     |
-     |--- results/       Overview of the experiment results and related data
-     |
-     |--- scalability/   Input, output, and plots for the scalability experiment.
-     |
-     |--- tools/         Util scripts, e.g. clean environment, plot results, generate scalability input.
+     |--- tools/         Util scripts, e.g. clean environment, project instrumentation.